george-want/5p-portfolio1-repo/README.md

 ## Features

-- **Mobile-first design**
+- **Responsive design**
-    - Since most of the company's users are expected to be using mobile devices, the CSS is written for smaller screens initially
+    - Since most of the company's users are expected to be using mobile devices, the CSS is optimised for all screen sizes
-    - Elements scale up to bigger screen sizes rather than scaling down, making it more efficient for smaller devices

 - **Header and Nav Bar**
     - Features the key links for the user to navigate, Home, Our Tours and Book/Contact